nastiacooly/marvel-wiki-portal/README.md

 # Marvel Wiki Portal

-In process.

-You can already [try](https://nastiacooly.github.io/marvel-wiki-portal/) some features of the app deployed on GitHub Pages.
+You can [try](https://nastiacooly.github.io/marvel-wiki-portal/) the app deployed on GitHub Pages.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).